 Operating cash flow decreased \$6.6 million in the first quarter of 1999 as compared to the first quarter of 1998 as a result of a 27% increase in working capital since December 31, 1998.
-These changes are primarily due to higher accounts receivable and inventory levels related to sales growth and reductions to balances on open accounts with vendors.
-In addition, inventory levels have increased within the transit group as production continues for future product deliveries related to the Metropolitan Transit Authority/New York City Transit project.
+These changes are primarily due to higher accounts receivables and inventory levels related to sales growth.
+In addition, inventory levels have increased within the Transit Group as production continues for future product deliveries related to the Metropolitan Transit Authority/New York City Transit project.
 Deliveries are expected to commence in the second half of 1999.

-Gross capital expenditures were \$6.5 million, \$5.3 million, \$29.0 million, \$29.6 million and \$13.2 million in the first quarters of 1999 and 1998, and in the years 1998, 1997 and 1996, respectively.
-The majority of capital expenditures for these periods relates to incurring costs for upgrades to existing equipment, replacement of antiquated equipment and purchases of new equipment due to expansion of WABCO's operations, where we believe overall cost savings can be achieved through increased efficiencies.
+Gross capital expenditures were \$6.5 million and \$5.3 million in the first quarter of 1999 and 1998, respectively.
+The majority of capital expenditures reflect spending for replacement and cost savings.
+Gross capital expenditures were \$29.0 million, \$29.6 million and \$13.2 million in 1998, 1997 and 1996, respectively.
 We expect 1999 capital expenditures for equipment purchased for similar purposes to approximate \$25 to \$30 million.